Green Technology for The Blue Economy

 Our vessel designs conform to the highest levels of class notation in regards to Clean Design, Environmental Design and SPS Code, where a focus is placed on low fuel consumption, reduced exhaust emissions, environmental protection systems and safety.
 All of our vessels are diesel electric with hybrid battery systems and advanced energy recovery systems that greatly enhance the fuel consumption figures for the vessels and reduce greenhouse gas emissions.

-Our commitment and goal is to have developed, built and to be operating a truly Net Zero vessel fleet by 2035 or sooner.
+Our commitment and goal is to have developed, built and to be operating a truly Net Zero vessel fleet by 2030.

-Triumph’s vessels conform to the highest levels of DNV GL and all have the following DNV GL - Environmental and Security Class Notations.
+Triumph’s vessels conform to the highest levels of DNV and all have the following DNV - Environmental and Security Class Notations.

 CLEAN (DESIGN, TIER III): Environmental and pollution control.
 Compliant with NOx emissions requirements of Tier III according to MARPOL Annex VI, Regulation 13.